Skip to main content

 • The Goods-to-Person approach removes the worker travel by using an automated case/tote retrieval system to bring the product to a central location.
 However, the physical removal of the item is predominately a manual process.

-This project will develop a fully autonomous system that will improve the current process by: order accuracy 4%, cycle time reduction by 10%, reduction in training time by 10%, reduction in activity cost by 10%, reduction in labor to perform task by 90%.
+This project developed a fully autonomous material handling system for medical devices and consumer goods that improved the current process by: order accuracy 4%, cycle time reduction by 10%, reduction in training time by 10%, reduction in activity cost by 10%, reduction in labor to perform task by 90%.

 Participants